 Short-Term, Temporary Absence Policy

-Purpose/Rationale: The purpose of the Short-Term, Temporary Absence Policy is to permit students to continue progress in a course of study if unable to attend and participate in proximate instruction and learning while seeking treatment and/or recovering from a medical or mental health event, a family emergency/crisis, or any other unforeseen circumstance.
+Purpose/Rationale: The purpose of the Short-Term, Temporary Absence Policy is to permit students to continue progress in a course of study if unable to attend and participate in proximate instruction and learning while seeking treatment and/or recovering from a medical or mental health event, a family emergency/crisis, or other extraordinary circumstance.
 The short-term nature of this Policy not only facilitates student access to their education, but also minimizes the impact and disruption to the educational process, and preserves the integrity of the delivery of academic course(s).

 - Identification of Need: The student identifies the need for a short-term, temporary absence.
 In cases in which a student is not available, a parent or guardian serving as proxy may be considered.

 - Request Form: The student is encouraged to complete the Short-Term, Temporary Absence Request Form as soon as possible after the precipitating circumstance has occurred.
-The student submits the Request Form with the supporting documentation (defined below) to the Office of Disability Services.
+The student submits the Request Form with the supporting documentation (defined below)

 - Documentation Guidelines